Logo of the BBC: 1960s

 In the 1960s, the main BBC logo consisted of slanted boxes with italicised bold lettering.
 This type of logo would go on captions at the end of productions as well as on cameras and other equipment used by the BBC.
 They became important when popular BBC programmes and clips from the BBC archives were being sold to be aired on other networks and channels.
 It was in the early 1960s that the 'bat's wings' logo ceased to be used.
 It was superseded by the BBC TV logo within a circle, behind which would appear a map of Britain split into broadcast regions.
 This set the style for a succession of circular images.
 On 30 September 1963, the BBC's globe logo first appeared.
 This was a striped line broken in the middle by a globe, with BBC1 in block letters below it.
 When it appeared, the continuity announcer would say "This is BBC Television." while the globe spun.
 1964 saw the creation of BBC1 and BBC2 brands, with the distinctive horizontal stripes across the screen.

 In April 1964, BBC2 was launched.
 Its logo was similar to that of BBC1, featuring the distinctive horizontal stripe, but with a large 2 in the centre with the BBC blocks beneath.
 As part of the publicity campaign for the new channel, artist Desmond Marwood created images of a kangaroo, named Hullabaloo with a baby named Custard in its pouch, to represent the new station.
 In 1969, when BBC 1 began broadcasting in colour, it introduced the 'mirror globe' logo.
-This logo shows a rotating globe with a rounded mirror behind giving a illusion of a map behind the globe.
+This logo shows a rotating globe with a rounded mirror behind giving an illusion of a map behind the globe.
 The model is actually Black and White, but coloured blue and yellow on the TV.
 Below the globes there is a line and the words BBC1 COLOUR.
 The word 'colour' was included to remind viewers still watching in black and white to purchase a colour TV set.
 This logo was used concurrently with the 1971 and 1987 logos until 1992.